 - 14.6 The general rule is that if we want to end your tenancy we must get a court order.
-But in the following situations we can do so by giving you four weeks notice to guit. - 14.7 Non-occupation or sub-letting We can end your tenancy by giving you four weeks notice to quit if you: - stop occupying your home as your only or principal home (or, in the case of a joint tenancy, if you both do); or - sub-let or part with legal possession of your home (except in the limited way allowed and explained in paragraph 4.5). - 14.8 Death This paragraph applies if you die during your tenancy, you are the only tenant, and no family members are allowed to have the tenancy passed on to them (as explained in paragraphs 13.3 13.4).
+But in the following situations we can do so by giving you four weeks notice to quit. - 14.7 Non-occupation or sub-letting We can end your tenancy by giving you four weeks' notice to quit if you: - stop occupying your home as your only or principal home (or, in the case of a joint tenancy, if you both do) - sub-let or part with legal possession of your home (except in the limited way allowed and explained in paragraph 4.5). - 14.8 Death This paragraph applies if you die during your tenancy, you are the only tenant, and no family members are allowed to have the tenancy passed on to them (as explained in paragraphs 13.3 13.4).
 We can end the tenancy by giving four weeks notice to quit.
 Paragraph 2.11 explains the formalities of how we can do so.
-We will only observe these formalities when there is a doubt about our right to take your home back and re-let it.
-If there is no doubt, we will take possession of your home.
-This is on the basis that the tenancy has ended immediately in the way explained in paragraphs 14.13 14.15.